G-Core/product-documentation/documentation/waap/waap-rules/custom-rules/create-and-manage-custom-rules.md

 Custom rules allow you to fine-tune WAF behavior in response to potential security threats.

-You can create the following types of custom rules: custom WAAP rules with if/then conditions or custom rate limit rules that restrict the number of allowed requests for a specific period.
+You can create the following types of custom rules: <a href="https://gcore.com/docs/waap/waap-rules/custom-rules/create-and-manage-custom-rules#create-custom-waap-rules" target="_blank">custom WAAP rules</a> with if/then conditions or <a href="https://gcore.com/docs/waap/waap-rules/custom-rules/create-and-manage-custom-rules#create-custom-rate-limit-rules" target="_blank">custom rate limit rules</a> that restrict the number of allowed requests for a specific period.

 ## Create custom WAAP rules